Michele Guyton: In the legislature

+Guyton was a member of the Ways and Means Committee from 2019 to 2025, after which House Speaker Joseline Peña-Melnyk named her as the vice chair of the Environment and Transportation Committee.
+Guyton is also a member of the Women's Legislators of Maryland Caucus and the Maryland Legislative Transit Caucus.

 Political positions

 Guyton is a self-described progressive Democrat, but has expressed that she will work across the aisle to support good ideas "regardless of who is sponsoring them."

 Education

 Guyton supports universal pre-kindergarten, boosting mental health supports in schools and improving teacher-student ratios in classrooms.

 Guns

 In February 2020, Guyton joined seven Democratic delegates in voting against a bill that would mandate background checks on private sales and transfers of shotguns and rifles.

 Healthcare

 Guyton supports expanding access to healthcare, saying that she "believes it really is a human right" and that single-payer healthcare is worth discussing but would have to be paid for.

 Minimum wage

 On the campaign trail, Guyton advocated for the legislature to pass a "$15 an hour living wage with future indexed increases."
 In March 2019, she was one of two Democrats in the Maryland House of Delegates to vote against a bill that would raise the minimum wage to $15 an hour.